samsouth/hr-painting/README.md

 npm run dev
 ```

-## Generating the Static Site
+## Generating the public Site

 ```
-# Build and export the site, the static files are generated in the out/ folder
+# Build and export the site, the public files are generated in the out/ folder
 npm run export
 ```